 - Turn off notifications.

-Run the Screenberry Server Setup.exe file on the Media Server computer to open the Screenberry Server Setup Wizard, and follow the on-screen instructions.
+Run the Screenberry Setup 2.7.0.exe file to open Screenberry Setup Wizard, and follow the on-screen instructions.
 If required, see the step-by-step installation directions.

 To connect to the Media Server:

 1. Launch the Screenberry Server application on the Media Server computer.

 2. Launch the Screenberry Control Panel on the Operator Workstation.